WINNER!

 Eleven-year-old Veer Prann runs away from his posh boarding school, where he was bullied, to Suryanagar, where his father is a forest officer.
 At Suryanagar, he makes friends with the forest guides and learns about the jungle.
 It’s a different world from boarding school, but nothing prepares Veer for the naked red-eyed girl he sees in a tree one day.
 The girl, whom Veer calls Medha, is a mystery, an intelligent and intuitive being who communicates with Veer through the psychic transmission of images.
 Afraid that she will become Suryanagar’s next tourist attraction, Veer must figure out whom to trust and how to save Medha from being caught.

-This book is was first published by Scholastic Asia in 2022.
+This book was first published by Scholastic Asia in 2022.
 It is now available in India too!

 Published by Duckbill